Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use when asked about TLD variants with email auth gaps' and contrasts with check_lookalikes, providing clear context for when to employ this tool.
+It provides clear guidance: 'Use when asked about TLD variants with email auth gaps' and contrasts with check_lookalikes, which is a concrete alternative.
+This tells the agent exactly when to use and when to avoid.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.